top of page

 Research

-Epigenetic mechanisms in breast cancer
+Epigenetic mechanisms in breast cancer and head and neck cancer

 Breast cancer is one of the most commonly diagnosed maladies in women.
 It is projected that in 2020 more than 270,000 new cases of invasive breast cancer will be diagnosed in the US.
 Breast cancer is a heterogeneous disease originating from the basal and luminal cells of the mammary glands.
 Each of these subtypes has different risk factors for disease incidence, response to treatment, risk of progression, and preferential organ sites of metastases.
 Therefore, understanding the specific molecular and epigenetic mechanisms that control the oncogenic pathways deregulated in the different subtypes of breast cancer is crucial for the development of new therapeutic strategies.